Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Cluster representation for Linear HAR processes

 \subsection{Cluster representation for linear HAR processes}

-In this subsection we use the coefficients defined in the previous subsection to unroll the nested dynamic of chains and reveal the cluster representation for linear HAR processes.
-Let parameters $\model\in\lm$ and $t_0\in \{-\infty\}\cup\R$.
+In this section we use the coefficients defined in the previous one to express $W$ only in terms of $N$ and $\xi$ in order to derive a cluster representation for linear HAR processes.
+Let parameters and random drifts $(\model,\xi)\in\lm$ and $t_0\in \{-\infty\}\cup\R$.
 We state the result for HAR processes without initial condition.
-As explain in Remark \ref{rmk4.6}, a similar result can be written for HAR processes with initial condition with the exact same ideas up to more complex writing.